MartinBranns/NHL_Data_Analytics_Project/README.md

 An issue I ran into was that I could not find a way to only scan for players drafted in 2015, since I needed the unique player ID parameter to use the API, and I was unable to find any API endpoint that would allow me to access all the player ID's for a specific draft class.
 My solution to circumvent this problem was by looping python through a range of player ID's.
 While certainly not ideal, the range loop allowed me to capture all players drafted in 2015 by casting a wide enough net to ensure that all players drafted in 2015 would be returned in the results, to then clean the data by removing the players who weren't.
 I worked under the assumption that players drafted in the same draft would reasonably be entered in the NHL database and be assigned their player_id in close proximity to each other.
 I tested this by first creating a smaller list of player_id's around the example ID of 8478402 that I have which is Connor McDavid's, a player drafted in 2015.

-The python code for this example can be found in *(PYTHON CODE LINK)*, and results in this table of five players:
+The python code for this example can be found in [APIshortlist](APIshortlist.py), and results in this table of five players:

 | playerID | firstName | lastName | birth_country | position | draftYear | GamesPlayed | Goals | Assists | Points |
 |----------|-----------|----------|---------------|----------|-----------|-------------|-------|---------|--------|